Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 The QUINT workflow is an analysis solution for rodent brain microscopy data, enabling brain-wide mapping and regional quantification using a reference brain atlas.
 It combines the use of several software with graphical user interfaces (GUI), no coding ability required.

-As input, the QUINT workflow takes histological images of brain sections, and as output generates counts of labelled objects, percentage coverage per atlas-region, and point clouds for visualising labelling in 3D atlas space.
+The QUINT workflow takes image series of brain sections as input, and generates counts of labelled objects, area fraction per atlas-region, and coordinates for visualising objects in 3D atlas space as output.

-It currently supports quantification relative to the following atlases:
+It currently supports quantification using the following atlases:

+* Allen Mouse Brain Atlas, Common Coordinate Framework version 3 (CCFv3), delineations from 2015.
-* Allen Mouse Brain Atlas Common Coordinate Framework version 3 (2015 and 2017) (CCFv3)
+* Allen Mouse Brain Atlas, Common Coordinate Framework version 3 (CCFv3), delineations from 2017.
-* Waxholm Atlas of the Sprague Dawley rat, version 2, 3 and 4 (WHS rat brain atlas).
+* Waxholm Atlas of the Spraque Dawley Rat (WHS), version 2, 3 and 4.
-* Kim Unified Mouse Brain Atlas version 1 (2019)
+* Kim Unified Adult Mouse Brain Atlas version 1 (2019) (using Nutil v1 and above).
+* Developmental Mouse Brain Atlas for ages P4-P56 (DeMBA), using Allen CCFv3 delineations from 2017 (using Nutil v1 and above).
-* Developmental Mouse Brain Atlas (DeMBA, day 4-56)
+* Developmental Mouse Brain Atlas for ages P4-P56 (DeMBA), using Kim Lab developmental delineations (KimLabDev CCFv001) (using Nutil v1 and above).
+* Other atlases can be used in Nutil via the custom atlas feature as long as they are implemented in QuickNII/VisuAlign.

 QUINT involves several defined steps:

 .. image:: images/QUINT_image.PNG

-1. **Prepare images** for analysis using *Nutil* or another image editing tool (rename the files to meet the QUINT file naming convention and downscale).
+1. **Prepare section images** for analysis using *Nutil* or another image editing tool (e.g. rename the files to meet the QUINT file naming convention, downscale the images, etc).
-2. **Register to an atlas** using *QuickNII*, *VisuAlign* and/or *DeepSlice*.
-Linear registration is performed using *QuickNII*, then *VisuAlign* enables refinement of the registration using non-linear methods.
+2. **Register the section images to an atlas** using *QuickNII*, *VisuAlign* and/or *DeepSlice*.
+Linear registration is performed using *QuickNII*, *VisuAlign* enables refinement of the registration using non-linear methods.
 For coronal mouse brain sections, *DeepSlice* can automate the linear registration step.
-3. **Extract features** using *ilastik* or another image analysis tool.
+3. **Extract features** using *ilastik* or another image analysis tool such as ImageJ or QuPath.
 4. **Quantify features** with *Nutil*.
-5. **Perform quality control** with *QCAlign*.
-This is an optional step that allows quality control of the section images and quality control of the atlas-registration.
+5. **Perform quality control** with *QCAlign* (optional).
+This allows checks for tissue damage and quality control of the atlas-registration to the sections.
 It also enables exploration of the atlas hierarchy and creation of a customized hierarchy level to use for the quantification.
-6. **Visualise** the results in 3D with the *MeshView* Atlas Viewer.
+6. **Visualise** the results in 3D atlas space using the *MeshView* Atlas Viewer.

 **Watch our video tutorial**